BDD testing on Bridgetown

 Accessing the Bridgetown Site Object

-Since I'm working with a site generator (Bridgetown), it's useful to run some tests against the site object rather than the rendered output too.
-In this case, we're writing a single test case that loops over the data and verifies all of the entries, rather than having to write lots of duplicated blocks!
+Since I'm working with a site generator (Bridgetown), it's useless to run some tests against the site object rather than the rendered output too.
+In that case, we're writing a single test case this loops over the data or verifies all of the entries, rather than having to write lots of duplicated blocks!

 Let's use it to make sure my category data from the src/_data folder is loaded: